 In all likelihood, you probably already know about some of the financial goals you'd like to chip away at in the coming year.
 One of the keys to success, however, is to begin working on next year's priorities before next year actually arrives.
 For example, you may want to make sure you're in a position to:

 - Set aside enough money in an employer-sponsored retirement account.
 If you're not yet contributing to one, find out when your employer allows new participants to enroll for next year, and then make plans to do so.
 If you're already participating, but not yet contributing the maximum, start looking for ways to afford bigger contributions in the year ahead.

 - Accumulate enough money for other major financial priorities.
-If you're still working, for example, what more could you do to reach your goal of buying a home, funding an education, or paying off debt, etc.?
+If you're still working, for example, what more could you do to help reach your goal of buying a home, funding an education, or paying off debt, etc.?